 After Amatsia’s father died, the family added the names of his parents to his memorial gravestone, as they were never buried.

-To celebrate his 60th birthday Amatsia decided to retrace the route his mother had taken in the family’s escape to Switzerland by walking the route.
+To celebrate his 60th birthday Amatsia decided to retrace the route his mother had taken to Switzerland by walking the route.
 His son accompanied him for part of the way.
 His mother was still alive and was able to keep in contact with him by email and reminisce about places Amatsia was calling at on his journey – making it a reflective time for Amatsia.

 In 2017 Amatsia and his cousins contributed to the construction of a monument, ‘The Fountain of Liberty’, in Mézières-en-Brenne’s market square to commemorate the village’s help in saving his mother’s family, and in particular for Thérèse and Henri Morissé, the farmer and his wife who hid the family in their vineyard.
 They arranged for the Morissé descendants to receive the medal of Righteous Among Nations from the Yad-Vashem Holocaust museum in Jerusalem, a medal awarded to non-Jews who risked their lives saving Jews.
 This was done in a formal ceremony attended by French and Israeli officials as well as representatives from Yad Vashem (The World Holocaust Remembrance Center) and 14 members of the family.